Connect with us

 A second email alert went out when forecasts indicated the thermometer would reach the 95th percentile.
 For Cambridge Health Alliance primary care physician Rebecca Rogers, that second alert arrived on July 6, when the high hit 87 degrees.

-The emails remind Rogers and other clinicians to focus on who are particularly vulnerable to heat.
+The emails remind Rogers and other clinicians to focus on patients who are particularly vulnerable to heat.
 That includes outdoor workers, older adults, or patients with heart disease, diabetes, or kidney disease.

 Other at-risk groups include youth athletes and people who can’t afford air conditioning, or who don’t have stable housing.
 Heat has been linked to complications during a pregnancy as well.